This is a brain-dump of strategies, tactics, and other random stuff that I know will help you land a great job.

 AKA confidence.
 Another great quote from the Thought Catalog article, which mirrors that mindset I’ve always adopted:

 “This has always worked for me.
 I convince myself that if this company doesn’t hire me they will go out of business.
-I am the best fucking employee to ever fill out an app at this place.”
+I am the best effing employee to ever fill out an app at this place.”

 65. Never rest on your laurels.